The A-Tom-inable Snowman

-The A-Tom-inable Snowman is a 1966 Tom and Jerry cartoon directed by Abe Levitow, written by Bob Ogle and produced by Chuck Jones, with the opening scene written and directed by Jones.
-The title is a reference to the legendary creature, the Abominable Snowman.
+The A-Tom-inable Snowman is a 1966 animated action comedy short film featuring Tom and Jerry.
+It was directed by Abe Levitow, written by Bob Ogle and produced by Chuck Jones, with the opening scene written and directed by Jones.
+The title is a reference to the legendary creature, parodying the Abominable Snowman.

+The main setting of the film is a log cabin in the Alps.
+Tom stages an accident to lure a St. Bernard dog away from Jerry.
+The dog eventually identifies Tom as the "victim" and attempts to revive him with a keg of brandy.
+A drunk Tom experiences several alcohol-induced hallucinations.

 Plot

 This episode begins with Tom having caught Jerry in a log cabin, and trying to eat him.
 Before doing so, he pours salt and pepper on Jerry, who sneezes himself away from the plate due to the pepper.
 While looking for Jerry, Tom notices the mouse in the cuckoo clock.
 Tom turns the clock's hands up to 5:00 and he waves to Jerry.
 He does it a second time and turns it up to 4:00.
 Tom licks the mouse but the third time when he turns it up to 3:00, instead of Jerry, a bomb pops out.
 Tom swallows it without realizing it and it explodes inside his mouth, taking his teeth away from his mouth and into the clock.
 The credits are shown with Tom and Jerry skiing as they chase in the Alps.

 Right there, the chase ends when Jerry rushes inside a cabin, as Tom does so, but with the latter getting out from the fact that the cabin has a St. Bernard dog, who is sleeping.
 Jerry, waving at Tom proudly, is beside the St. Bernard.
 Tom got frustrated after seeing it as his anger melted him almost fully to the snowy ground.
 But, he thought of a plan to get rid of the St. Bernard and catch Jerry.
 He settles his skiing equipment as if it is showing that a person is in a skiing accident.
 Finishing his plan, he then yells for the St. Bernard to wake up and come for Tom's diversion.
 With the St. Bernard woken up from Tom's yelling, he goes to the "victim" for "help".
 After the St. Bernard left, Jerry has no protection as Tom has the opportunity to get him.
 The St. Bernard then reaches the diversion and attempts to save the "victim".
 Not knowing it is a trick, he picks up the ski boots with the bindings and expects that the "victim" is landed much deeper.
 Not willing to give up, he then digs the ground to find the "victim".